-On OpenVMS VAX and Alpha systems, the producer is shown as DEC.
-On OpenVMS I64 systems, the producer displays as HP.
+Note On OpenVMS Alpha systems, the producer is shown as DEC.
+On OpenVMS Integrity server systems, the producer displays as HP.

 /RELEASE_DATE=[date_time]

 Allows listing licenses using release dates as selection criteria.

 Use with the /PAGE=SAVE qualifier to specify a string that you want to find in the information being displayed.
 Quotation marks are required for the /SEARCH qualifier, if you include spaces in the text string.